There are no tickets available at this time.

 The atmosphere of Bethpage Ballpark is its main selling point.
-As mentioned earlier, the Ducks pride themselves in creating a fan-friendly experience for all their fans.
+The Ducks pride themselves in creating a fan friendly experience for all their fans.

 Once again, Buddy Harrelson adds to the stadium's atmosphere because he makes himself so available to the fans.
 The Ducks staff is always available for help and also very friendly.